Poonjar: Geography

-Geographically Poonjar is divided into Poonjar Thekkekara, Poonjar Vadakkekkara and Poonjar Nadubhagam villages.
-Two main tributaries of Meenachil river originate in Poonjar hills and join at Erattupetta.
-There are numerous waterfalls and rivulets in the hills.
-Kunnonny, Adivaram, Pathambuzha, Kaippally are some of the nearest villages.
-Muthukora hills which is situated in poonjar called the meeshappulimala of kottayam lies 2400 feet above sea-level.
-Kottathavalam waterfalls also in poonjar.
+Geographically, Poonjar is divided into three villages: Poonjar Thekkekara, Poonjar Vadakkekara, and Poonjar Nadubhagam.
+Two major tributaries of the Meenachil River originate in the Poonjar hills and merge at Erattupetta.
+The hilly terrain features numerous waterfalls and streams.
+Notable waterfalls include Kottathavalam.
+Nearby villages include Kunnonny, Adivaram, Pathambuzha, and Kaippally.
+The Muthukora Hills (also known locally as the "Meeshappulimala of Kottayam") rise to about 2,400 feet (730 m) above sea level.

 Education

 Sree Moola vilasam (SMV) Higher Secondary School and St. Antony's Higher Secondary School are the main higher secondary schools in Poonjar.

 In the year 2000, an Engineering College managed by the Institute of Human Resource Development (IHRD) was constructed near the Poonjar bus stand.
 The college was given the name College of Engineering, Poonjar.
-Now, the place near bus stand is occupied for Model Polytechnic College Poonjar.
 In the year 2003, a separate building was constructed for the college at Payyanithotam (4 km from Poonjar) in order to avoid the disturbances caused during peak hours at the bus stand.

-College of Engineering, Poonjar is established by the Institute of Human Resources Development (IHRD), A Government of Kerala Undertaking.
-IHRD is a pioneer educational organisation supported by Kerala Government, in the fields of Electronics and Computer Science.College of Engineering, Poonjar started its functioning in the academic year 2000–2001.
-The college is affiliated to the prestigious Cochin University of Science and Technology (CUSAT).
+The College of Engineering, Poonjar was established in 2000 by the Institute of Human Resources Development (IHRD), a Government of Kerala undertaking.
+IHRD is a pioneer educational organisation in the fields of electronics, engineering, and computer science.
+The college is affiliated to the APJ Abdul Kalam Technological University (KTU).